ibm-cloud-docs/codeengine/ts-subscription-delivererr.md

 {:video: .video}

-# Why does my subscription show errors when trying to deliver the events?
+# Why does my subscription show errors when it delivers events?
 {: #ts-subscription-deliveryerrors}
 {: troubleshoot}

-Subscription events were created, but errors are received when trying to deliver the events to your {{site.data.keyword.codeengineshort}} application or job.
+Subscription events were created, but errors are received when events are delivered to your {{site.data.keyword.codeengineshort}} application or job.
 {: tsSymptoms}

 Check to see whether one of the following cases is true.